 A deployment blank should be employed as a field blank.
 The deployment blank is a sampler that is shipped together with other samplers (i.e., deployed) to the field but is shipped back without being deployed.
 A retrieval blank is a sampler that is shipped together with the other samplers on retrieval, but is not needed if the samplers are processed immediately on retrieval.
+Both the recovery and retrieval blanks will include PRCs if the regular passive samplers being deployed and retrieved include PRCs.
 The field blanks are used to assess possible contribution of environmental contamination during deployment activities.
 Field blanks should have no significant peaks where PRCs, surrogate standards, injection standards, and target analytes occur (<0.1 ng/g passive sampler).

-9.1.2 Field Solvent Blanks
+9.2.2 Field Solvent Blanks